Part 2 (Twin Peaks): Events

 The doppelgänger goes to a motel, where Darya quickly hangs up the phone and tells him she was talking to Jack to ensure that the job is done "on the secretary's car"; she tells him that she's happy to see him.
 The doppelgänger tells her Ray never showed up for their meeting, and that he might borrow her gun for a job.
 He lies next to her and hugs her, then tells her that he killed Jack after discovering that he wired the car.
-Darya tries to escape, but the doppelgänger smashes her head against the headboard of the bed and plays a recording of her phone conversation with Ray, in which the two discuss his imprisonment in a South Dakota federal prison for interstate transportation of firearms and their task to assassinate Cooper, which was assigned to them by a man named Jeffries and is now entrusted entirely to her.
+Darya tries to escape, but the doppelgänger smashes her head against the headboard of the bed and plays a recording of her phone conversation with Ray, in which the two discuss his imprisonment in a South Dakota federal prison for interstate transportation of firearms and their task to assassinate Mr. C, which was assigned to them by a man named Jeffries and is now entrusted entirely to her.
 Darya tries to escape once again, and the doppelgänger smashes her head against the headboard thrice.
 He asks her to reveal the name of the man who paid for his assassination, which Darya does not know, but who, she discloses, paid $500,000 to split between her and Ray.
 She says she wasn't going to do it, but the doppelgänger brushes this off.
 He then says that the following day he is supposed to be pulled back into the Black Lodge but that he has a plan for that.
-He asks her if she received any information from Ray, saying that a set of coordinates and numbers may save her life; Darya did not receive any information, but knows that Hastings’s secretary revealed something to Ray.
+He asks her if she received any information from Ray, saying that a set of coordinates and numbers may save her life; Darya did not receive any information, but knows that Hastings's secretary revealed something to Ray.
 The doppelgänger pulls an ace of spades card from his jacket, with the symbol covered by a scribbling of a black sphere with two thin protrusions like antennae, and tells Darya that is what he wants.
 She asks him whether he's going to kill her, and he responds affirmatively; she tries to escape again, after which the doppelgänger punches her in the face, then shoots her after covering her face with a pillow.
 The doppelgänger washes his hands and calls the man he believes to be Jeffries.
 The voice on the other end of the phone says he missed him in New York and that the doppelgänger is still in Buckhorn.
-He then asks whether Cooper met Major Briggs, much to the doppelgänger's astonishment.
+He then asks whether Mr. C met Major Briggs, much to the doppelgänger's astonishment.
 The voice then says that he just called to say goodbye, and that the doppelgänger is "going back in" the following day so that he will be with BOB again, then disconnects.
 The doppelgänger, now uncertain if the man on the other end of the line truly was Jeffries, opens a laptop and logs into an FBI database to download files related to Yankton Federal Prison, where Ray claims to be.